Large-Dimensional Dynamic Factor Models: Estimation of Impulse-Response Functions with $I(1)$ Cointegrated Factors: Determining the number of factors and shocks

-Finally, notice that by definition we have $\tau=r-c$ which is the number of unit roots driving the dynamics of the common factors.
-Therefore, by virtue of Proposition \ref{prop:tau}, once we determine $\tau$, $q$, and $r$, we immediately have an estimates for both the number of transitory shocks $d=q-\tau$ and the cointegration rank $c=r-q+d=r-\tau$.
+Finally, since by definition we have $\tau=r-c$, by virtue of Proposition \ref{prop:tau}, once we determine $\tau$, $q$, and $r$, we immediately have the estimated cointegration rank $\wh c=\wh r-\wh \tau$ and also an estimate of the number of transitory shocks $d$ given by $\wh d=\wh q-\wh\tau$.